-Mr. Budd has represented numerous entities in significant litigation and business related matters, including Digital (Hewlett-Packard), Blue Cross/Blue Shield, Filene's Basement, the Massachusetts State Lottery Commission, Bank Boston (Bank of America), and the State of Rhode Island as among other corporate and institutional clients.
+Mr. Budd has represented numerous entities in significant litigation and business related matters, including Digital (Hewlett-Packard), Blue Cross/Blue Shield, Filene's Basement, the Massachusetts State Lottery Commission, Bank Boston, and the State of Rhode Island as among other corporate and institutional clients.

 In May 2005, Mr. Budd was appointed to serve on the Executive Committee of the National Emerging Infectious Diseases Laboratories (NEIDL).
 He was a director of the McKesson Corporation where he served as the Presiding Director and subsequently served as Chair of the Committee on Governance.
 He currently serves as a director of PBF Energy, a NYSE listed Company, and chairs the Nominating and Governance Committee of the Board.
 Mr. Budd has served on the Board of the American Automobile Association (AAA) of Southern New England, and has served as Chairman of the National Board of AAA.
 He is also a Trustee Emeritus of Wheaton College and currently a Trustee at New England Law/Boston.
 Mr. Budd was formerly a member of the Senior Advisory Committee for the Institute of Politics at Harvard University, and a former Vice Chairman of the Greater Boston Chamber of Commerce.
 He was also a director of the National Association of Former U.S. Attorneys.